Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 [^sr-1]: This implies that logic can only test the internal consistency and must allow for a variability of metaphysical assumptions.

-[^sr-2]: Reichenbach-Experience and Prediction p.
-5.
+[^sr-2]: Reichenbach - Experience and Prediction, p.
+5. [Available](https://archive.org/details/experiencepredic00reic "Archive.org")

 ## The Theory of Systems